openwisp/ansible-openwisp2/README.md

     openwisp2_uwsgi_threads: 2
     # number of daphne process to spawn.
 Default value is 1
     openwisp2_daphne_processes: 2
+    # maximum time to allow a websocket to be connected (in seconds)
+    openwisp2_daphne_websocket_timeout: 1800
     # the following setting controls which ip address range
     # is allowed to access the openwisp2 admin web interface
     # (by default any IP is allowed)